 Again, even companies that produce 100% hemp and bio-based plastic materials have no facilities for composting it in the United States.
 Therefore, while the hemp plastic revolution seems great in theory, it isn’t feasible in practice, at least in the short to medium term.

 Final Thoughts on Hemp Plastic Manufacturing

 The use of hemp plastic has only begun once again in the modern era.
-It was illegal to grow hemp in the United States since the Marihuana Tax Act of 1937.
+It was illegal to grow hemp in the United States following the Marihuana Tax Act of 1937.
 This all changed in December 2018.
 The predictable surge in hemp production means we can, once again, focus on its use in the creation of plastics.
 Hemp is rich in cellulose, which is already part of many forms of plastic.

 Ultimately, we hope that the rate of hemp plastic used in the world grows exponentially.
 Unlike existing plastics, the hemp equivalent biodegrades in a matter of months.
 This means less pollution in the seas and oceans of the world.
 Hemp plastic also doesn’t produce carbon dioxide when degrading.
 This means the material could help in the fight to prevent climate change.

 Unfortunately, there are few countries in the world capable of composting the hemp material.
 Creating hemp plastic is an expensive process, and the products available now still contain more petroleum-based plastic than hemp.
 By the time hemp plastic is ready to properly produce, it might already be too late to benefit from it.